OWASP/owasp-masvs/Document/03-Using_the_MASVS.md

 ### Cross-Platform and Hybrid Apps

 Apps based on cross-platform (Flutter, React Native, Xamarin, Ionic, etc.) and hybrid (Cordova, PhoneGap, Framework7, Onsen UI, etc.) frameworks may be susceptible to platform-specific vulnerabilities that don't exist in native apps.
 For example, some JavaScript frameworks may introduce new security issues that don't exist in other programming languages.
-Code obfuscation techniques can help make it more difficult for attackers to reverse engineer the app.
+It is therefore essential to follow the security best practices of the used frameworks.

 The MASVS is agnostic to the type of mobile application being developed.
 This means that the guidelines and best practices outlined in the MASVS can be applied to all types of mobile apps, including cross-platform and hybrid apps.